Aulic Council: Further development of the Aulic Council

 In the late 1500s and early 1600s, particularly during Emperor Rudolf II's reign, the Aulic Council was frequently tasked to deal with conflicts that could not be settled by the Imperial Diet or by arbitration.
-An interesting note to make is that during this time, the Aulic Council often dealt with religious disputes.
+During this time, the Aulic Council often dealt with religious disputes.
 The council likely sided with the Catholic side more often than not, which was critiqued by Protestant princes.
 The use of the Aulic Council for judicial matters also greatly increased in the late 1500s.

 The relationship between the Aulic Council and the Reichskammergericht is described as both competitive but also cooperative, depending on the situation.
 For most cases, litigants could choose between both courts.
 From 1620 onward, the Aulic Council began to significantly out produce the Reichskammergericht in terms of numbers of litigations.
 It is also during this time the Aulic Council underwent large reforms.
 The court would appoint Fiskal, special attorneys (see more information in Composition section), and established advocates to represent any litigants.

 The Aulic Council would further evolve thanks to the Peace of Westphalia (1648) (which rectified some of the religious issues in the council), and later Emperor Ferdinand III's new constitution for the court in 1654.
 The Aulic Council being faster than the Reichskammergericht, and also possessing the Emperor's direct authority, made it attractive to litigants.
 After Westphalia, the Aulic Council's involvement in Imperial Cities also grew (see Responsibilities: Imperial Cities section).
 The court played a major role during the Habsburg resurgence in the Empire under Emperor Leopold I. Historian Barbara Stollberg-Rilinger describes it as "the most important instrument that Leopold used in exercising his supreme authority."

 In 1767, the Aulic Council handled 2,088 cases.
 This grew to 3,388 in 1779.

 When Napoleon I's gains after the Battle of Austerlitz and the Peace of Pressburg culminated in the end of the Holy Roman Empire, the Aulic Council likewise ceased to exist in 1806 as an imperial institution.

-Was the Aulic Council a puppet of the Emperor?
+Relationship to the Emperor

 Though the court was often in Vienna and politically tied to the Emperor, some historians do not consider it to be strictly partisan in favor of the Emperor.
 A nuanced view states how Emperors after the Westphalia (1648) realized that using the Aulic Council for political means would make the court less respected, and that the courts sometimes went against the Emperor's wishes or policies.
 The Aulic Council attached much of its importance to legal arguments, so it sometimes contradicted the Emperor.
 Historian Leopold Auer states that "the interests of the [Emperor] could, of course, go against [the Aulic Council's] policy... and [create] to conflicts in which the Council might even come to conclusions different from those of the emperor himself."